jeremyjosol/NationalParks/README.md

 * Adjacent to 'Type' will be a drowndown menu, click on the menu and select 'Bearer Token'
 * Within the Body, paste `{yourGeneratedToken}` in the empty form field adjacent to 'Token'

-    > You now have full access to the Art Gallery.
+    > You now have full access to National Parks.

 Test it out by sending a `GET` request to the following endpoint `localhost:5000/api/parks/{id}`